nellessen/Tornado-Redis-Chat/README.md

 A mutli-room chat application based on Tornado and Redis

-This is an example for implemented a mutli-room chat application based on the asynchronous web framework [Tornado](http://www.tornadoweb.org/).
+This is an example of a mutli-room chat application based on the asynchronous web framework [Tornado](http://www.tornadoweb.org/).
 It uses [Redis Pup/Sub](http://redis.io/topics/pubsub) feature as a message queue to distribute chat messages to multiple instances in a mutli-process setup.
 This way you can run this application in mutliple instances behind a load balancer like [ninx](http://nginx.org/).
-It uses [brukva](https://github.com/evilkost/brukva) as asynchronous Redis client (compatible with Tornado).
+It uses [brukva](https://github.com/evilkost/brukva) as asynchronous Redis client.
+Client-Server communication is based on [websockets](http://www.tornadoweb.org/en/stable/websocket.html).

+**Note**: Please note that this is just an example project for demonstration purpose only.
+It is little tested and missing imported features like authenticated websockets, input validation and so on.
+It is intended to show how to build a scalable real-time web application with [Tornado](http://www.tornadoweb.org/).

 ## Requirements and Setup
 First of all you need Redis: